-Topic: Amendments to the Illinois Property Exemption for Disabled Veterans (SB 1199)
+Topic: Amendments to the Illinois Property Exemption for Disabled Veterans

-Issue: Currently, the Illinois Property Exemption for Disabled Veterans provides that veterans, who are deemed service-connected, due to injuries or diseases sustained while on active duty, at: the 30 percent or 40 percent level see a reduction in the Equalized Assessed Value of their real property by \$2,500; the 50 percent or 60 percent level see a reduction in the equalized assessed value of their real property by \$5,000; and, the 70 percent or above levels are exempt from paying property taxes in the State of Illinois.
+Issue: Currently, the Illinois Property Exemption for Disabled Veterans provides that veterans, who are deemed service-connected, due to injuries or diseases sustained while on active duty, at: the 30 percent or 40 percent level see a reduction in the equalized assessed value of their real property by \$2,500; the 50 percent or 60 percent level see a reduction in the equalized assessed value of their real property by \$5,000; and, the 70 percent or above levels are exempt from paying property taxes in the State of Illinois.

 Further, the law provides that a veteran in receipt of one of these exemptions would have to refile each year for recertification.
 However, certain veterans are rated as Permanent and Total by the Department of Veterans Affairs, meaning that their percentage of service-connection will never change, absent a finding of fraud by the Department of Veterans Affairs.
-County Government resources are inefficiently caught up in recertifying these veterans.
-The drafters of 35 ILCS 200/15-169 did not take this into account at the time of signing
+County government resources are inefficiently caught up in recertifying these veterans.

-Recommendation: Support an amendment to the property tax exemption Code (35 ILCS 200/15-169) that states that veterans who have been deemed Permanent and Total from the Department of Veterans Affairs and are exempt from property taxes in the State of Illinois will not have to refile annually once said designation has been rendered by the Department of Veterans Affairs.
+Recommendation: Support an amendment to the Property Tax Exemption Code (35 ILCS 200/15-169) that states that veterans who have been deemed Permanent and Total from the Department of Veterans Affairs and are exempt from property taxes in the State of Illinois will not have to refile annually once said designation has been rendered by the Department of Veterans Affairs unless a finding of fraud is made against said veteran.